 If you change the domain name of your website, you will find that ReCAPTCHA will refuse to test the CAPTCHA words on your new domain.
 For example, you may get an error message like "Input error: Invalid referer".
-This error occurs because the ReCAPTCHA service expects a different set of public and private keys for every domain.
+This error occurs because the ReCAPTCHA service expects a different set of Site and Secret keys for every domain.
 To solve this, do the following:

 Add your new domain to that list using the appropriate link on that page.
 At the time I write this, there is a button or link on the page that says something like "Add a new site".
-You will be given a new set of public and private keys that will only work on that new domain.
+You will be given a new set of Site and Secret keys that will only work on that new domain.

-Return to the Feedback Form Wizard and generate a new form and script using the public and private keys for that domain.
+Return to the Feedback Form Wizard and generate a new form and script using the Site and Secret keys for that domain.

 Insert the new form code into your web page, and republish (re-upload) both that web page and the new script that is provided.